jppark/impostor/README.md

 ## Usage
 1. Create Quad object to be rendered with impostor
-2. Link to the _ImpostorController.cs_ script to the quad object
+2. Link the _ImpostorController.cs_ script to the quad object
 3. Set the parameter and excute

 ## Issues